 San Jose, CA

 Maruskin, Jared, "Introduction to Dynamical Systems and Geometric Mechanics" (2012).
-Books Authored by SJSU Faculty.
+Books by SJSU Authors.
 Book 55.